 • Rosemary.
 You may use fresh or dried rosemary, or sub with your favorite herbs.

 This buttermilk mashed potatoes recipe is about as easy as it gets.
-Once the potatoes have been chopped up, it’s just a matter of placing everything in the slow cooker and walking away.
+Once the potatoes have been chopped up, it’s just a matter of placing everything in the Crock Pot and walking away.

 Pro tip: All slow cookers are different, so the first time you try making mashed potatoes in your slow cooker you should keep a close eye on them.
 I suggest checking for doneness after 3 hours on low and even stirring them occasionally.
 Also, add a bit more liquid if it evaporates too quickly.

-how to make mashed potatoes in slow cooker
+Collage showing how to make mashed potatoes in the crock pot.

 1. Grease your slow cooker with cooking spray.
 Place the peeled and chopped potatoes, stock, garlic, and salt into the slow cooker and stir.

-Slow cooker mashed potatoes in the crock pot
+Buttermilk mashed potatoes in crock pot insert with rosemary and butter.

 The potatoes in the photo above are yukon gold potatoes, which are the only variety that I use for mashed potatoes.